boblsturm/aimusicgenerationchallenge2022/README.md

 - Read more about the challenge in [Sturm & Maruri-Aguilar (2021) “The Ai Music Generation Challenge 2020: Double Jigs in the Style of O'Neill's 1001''”, Journal of Creative Music Systems.
 5(1).](https://doi.org/10.5920/jcms.950)
 4. "What happened with the 2021 challenge?"
 Awards are mentioned [here](https://github.com/boblsturm/aimusicgenerationchallenge2021)

+# Results of Sub-challenge 1: Reel Generation

+# Results of Sub-challenge 2: AI Judge

+# Results of Sub-challenge 3: Tune Titling